oktaytuncay/Kubernetes/kubernetes.md

 ```
 > kubectl create -f config-map.yaml

-We can create as many ConfigMaps as wee need in the same way for vaious different purposes.
+We can create as many ConfigMaps as we need in the same way for various different purposes.

 - To list configmaps
   > kubectl get configmaps